Zettelkasten-Method/zettelkasten.de/content/introduction/index.md

   urls: [
     rel_url_for("2020-07-30-struktur.png"),
     rel_url_for("2020-07-30-struktur_graph.png")
-  ], caption: "A Structure Zettel with fancy table-of-contents markup, and a graph view of the same connections and hierarchy.
+  ], caption: "A Structure Zettel with fancy table-of-contents markup, and a graph view of the same connections and hierarchy.") %>
-") %>

 A Structure Note is a Meta-Note: it is a Zettel about other Zettels and their relationships.
 [Luhmann's hub notes](https://zettelkasten.de/posts/zettelkasten-hubs/) served as fast tracks to navigate through the web of notes.
 The same is true for Structure Note.
 For example, I have a Structure Note about The Zettelkasten Method.
 It is similar to a table of contents specifically made of all my Zettel on the topic.
 Whenever I write a new Zettel on the Zettelkasten Method, I make sure that I place a link to it on this Structure Note, or on a Structure Note that is itself referred to by the main Structure Note on the Zettelkasten Method.